Yelp/Tron/docs/man_tronfig.rst

     identities (optional)
         list of paths to SSH identity files

+command_context
+    Dictionary mapping variable names to values that will be interpolated in the command string.
+For example, if you include `animal: cat`, then the command `cat %(animal)s` will become `cat cat`.

 syslog_address
     Include this if you want to enable logging to syslog.
 Accepts paths as strings and [address, port] lists for sockets.
 Typical values for various platforms are::